25 Awesome Things To Do With Kids

 Bucks County Children’s Museum, New Hope

-With 10,000-square-feet of fun, the Children’s Museum is a space where your kids can design their own race car, work in a market, play "junior doctor," climb a mountain, dig for buried treasure and so much more!
+With 10,000-square-feet of fun, the Children’s Museum is a space where your kids can design their own race track, work in a general store, pretend to be a "junior doctor," dig for buried fossils and so much more!

 Bucks County River Country, Point Pleasant

 Considered the "World’s River Tubing Capital,” enjoy a scenic ride down the Delaware River with the entire family.
 The company offers various adventures including a full moon night trip, lunch at the Riverside Café and relaxing tubing.

 Located in the center of Bucks County, Carousel Village has been a hub for shopping and family fun for decades.
 Shop at the organic market and other variety shops.
 Then take a ride on the authentic Herschell Spillman Carousel (circa 1890).

 7. Children’s Theatre, Various

 Bucks County is home to many grand and beautiful theatres which offer children’s programs.
 Check out Bucks County Playhouse in New Hope, Bristol Riverside Theatre in Bristol or Newton Theatre in Newtown.

 Located in Doylestown, County Theater is community-based theater and specializes in independent, art and foreign films that originally opened in 1938.
 Also, check out their Saturday kid’s matinees.

 9. Doylestown Rock Gym & Adventure Center, Doylestown

 The only indoor rock climbing facility in Bucks County is located in Doylestown.
 Packages for all ages and ability levels are offered as well as walk-in packages, climbing lessons and adaptive climbing.